behnazkhoshnood/good-cook-ms3/README.md

 - Test 1 - Adding a New Recipe - Test Passed ✓
   - Step 1 - Log In.
   - Step 2 - Be redirected to get_recipes.
-  - Step 3 - Click button labeled 'Add Recipe'.
+  - Step 3 - Click the button labeled 'Add Recipe'.
   - Step 4 - Be redirected to the form for user to fill in.
   - Step 5 - Form is tried to be submitted with empty fields for required fields and faild; user is notified of missing items.
   - Step 6 - There is 1 form fields called marks that is not required and the form still successfully post if this field is empty.
-  - Step 7 - Once the form is filled out to the satsfaction of the constraints, the user will click the 'Add Recipe!' button.
+  - Step 7 - There is a cancel button provided on the bottom of the form.
+If the user don't want to add the recipe can click on this button and get redirected to their profile page.
-  - Step 8 - Be redirected to 'profile.html' where the user can see their newly inputted recipe located alphabeticly in.
+  - Step 8 - Once the form is filled out to the satsfaction of the constraints and the 'Add Recipe!' button is clicked user will be redirected to 'profile.html' where the user can see their newly added recipe located alphabeticly in the colapsible dropdown list with the first input field open to make the page more appealing.
+User also be notified that the new recipe added by flash notifications.
-  - Step 7 - Check the contents of the newly added recipe right away by clicking the 'Full Recipe" link located within the recipe tile.
+  - Step 7 - Check the contents of the newly added recipe right away by clicking on that recipe on the list.
-  - Step 8 - Be redirected to 'full_recipe.html' and have all data presented in a user-friendly fashoin.
 ## Editing/Deleting a Recipe
 - Test 1 - Editing a Recipe - Test Passed ✓
-  - Step 1 - Navigate to my_recipes.
+  - Step 1 - Navigate to profile or All recdipe page.
-  - Step 2 - Click the button labeled "RECIPE EDITOR".
+  - Step 2 - Click the button labeled "EDIT" for the desired recipe.
-  - Step 3 - Navitgate to the recipe that the user wishes to edit, note - the user can only edit their own recipes.
+  - Step 3 - Navitgate to the part of the recipe that the user wishes to edit, note - normal user can only edit their own recipes but admin can edit all the recipes from the All recipies page.
-  - Step 4 - Click on the green circle button.
+  - Step 4 - Click on the blue button, "EDIT RECIPE" at the bottom of the page to edit the recipe.
-  - Step 5 - Be redirected to edit_recipe.html.
-This is a copy of the 'add recipe' form with all of the fields already populated, ready for the user to edit.
+  - Step 5 - Be redirected to profile.html( if not admin) and a flash message notifing the user that the recipe is updated.
+Admin will be redirected to get_recipies.html with the same message shown by flash.
-  - Step 6 - Should the user wish to cancel the action, they can click on the canel button located on bottom right.
+  - Step 6 - Should the user wish to cancel the action, they can click on the cancel button located on bottom left.
-    - Step 6.5 - If you click cancel, then you will be redirected to my_recipes and all changes will be disregarded.
+    - Step 7 - If user clicks the cancel button he/she will be redirected to profile page and all changes will be disregarded.
-  - Step 7 - Once the user has made their changes to the recipe, they will click 'UPDATE RECIPE".
-  - Step 8 - Be redirected to my_recipes
 - Test 2 - Deleting a Recipe - Test Passed ✓
-  - Step 1 - Navigate to my_recipes.
+  - Step 1 - Navigate to All Recipes, or profile page.
-  - Step 2 - Click the button labeled "RECIPE EDITOR".
+  - Step 2 - Click the button labeled "DELETE".
+(In mobile phone view this button can be found on top of the edit form)
-  - Step 3 - User navigates to recipe which they would like to delete.
+  - Step 3 - User gets a message if they are sure to delete this recipe.
-  - Step 4 - User clicks red circle button.
-  - Step 5 - Recipe is deleted, user is redirected to my_recipes.
+  - step 4 - If confirm the recipe deletes and user redirects to their profile page(admin redirects to All Recipes page) but if press cancel, recipe stayes unchanged and the user will be redirected to their profile page.
 ## Admin Capability
 - Test 1 - Edit any Recipe - Test Passed ✓
-  - Step 1 - Navigate to recipes.html as admin.
+  - Step 1 - Navigate to get_recipes.html as admin.
-  - Step 2 - Click the 'RECIPE EDITOR' button.
+  - Step 2 - Edit and Delete option is shown on all recipies.
-  - Step 3 - Edit the recipe as user sees fit.
+  - Step 3 - Open the edit form by clicking on the edit button.
-  - Step 4 - Click "UPDATE RECIPE".
+  - Step 4 - Click "Edit RECIPE" at the bottom of the page after changing the recipe.
   - Step 5 - Be redirected to recipes.html.
 - Test 2 - Delete any Recipe - Test Passed ✓
-  - Step 1 - Navigate to my_recipes.
+  - Step 1 - Navigate to get_recipes.
-  - Step 2 - Click the button labeled "RECIPE EDITOR".
+  - Step 2 - Click the button labeled "Delete".( If on mobile phone view this option is provided after clicking on edit button, on top of the edit form)
-  - Step 3 - User navigates to recipe which they would like to delete.
+  - Step 3 - User navigates to the recipe which he/she would like to delete.
-  - Step 4 - User clicks red circle button.
+  - Step 4 - User clicks the red delete button.
-  - Step 5 - Recipe is deleted, user is redirected to my_recipes.
+  - step 5 - User should confirm if he/she really wishes to delete this recipe.
+  - step 6 - If press "Ok" recipe deletes and user redirects to All recipies page.
+  - Step 7 - If press "cancel" recipe doesn't delete.
+- Test 3 - Add, edit or delete categories or marks - Test Passed ✓
+  - step 1 - Click on the Manage Categries to manage the categories or Manage Marks to manage the marks.
+  - step 2 - Admin can sees all the categories in manage categories and all the marks in manage marks in a seperate card with an option of delete or edit and an Add button on top of the page to add a new category or mark.
+  - step 3 - By clicking on the add button, a one input field form, called add category or add mark opens regardingly.
+  - step 4 - Admin can write doen the desired name for the new category/mark and press the Add category or Add mark at the bottom of the form.
+  - step 5 - Admin is provided also with a cancel button in both pages if he/she decided to not add any new category or mark.
+  - step 6 - Pressing this key redirects the admin to the get_categories if in add category form, or get_marks if in add marks form.
 ---
 ## Validators
 The validators that have been used on the project are as followed:

   - [HTML Validator](https://validator.w3.org/nu/) - No issues apart from jinja templating
   - [CSS Validator](https://jigsaw.w3.org/css-validator/) - No issues
   - [JavaScript Validator](https://jshint.com/) - No issues